L'Olimpiade (Mysliveček): Performance history

+In film

 A documentary film about the genesis of the Prague production, produced by Mimesis Film and directed by Petr Václav, was released in 2015 under the title Zpověď zapomenutého in Czech and Confession of the Vanished in English.
 It was the winner of a Trilobit Beroun Award in 2016 and a gold prize in its category at the FIPA film competition in Biarritz in 2016 (the FIPA d'or).
+A scene from L'Olimpiade that portrays a staged performance of the aria "Se cerca, se dice" is found in the film Il Boemo (2022), a biopic based on the life of Josef Mysliveček also directed by Petr Václav.